-Wrongly advising the Client that seller's stamp duty could be avoided by dating the Option to Purchase for the sale of the Property one year after the date of the Client's option to purchase in her prior purchase of the Property, instead of the date of her Sale and Purchase Agreement, in contravention of paragraph 5(1) of the Code of Ethics and Professional Client Care ("Code").
+Wrongly advising the Client that seller's stamp duty could be avoided by dating the Option to Purchase for the sale of the Property one year after the date of the Client's option to purchase in her prior purchase of the Property, instead of the date of her Sale and Purchase Agreement, in contravention of paragraph 5(1) of the Code of Ethics and Professional Client Care.

-Misrepresenting to the Buyer that it was market practice for commission to be paid out of the option fee, in contravention of paragraph 6(3) read with paragraph 6(4)(c) of the Code.
+Misrepresenting to the Buyer that it was market practice for commission to be paid out of the option fee, in contravention of paragraph 6(3) read with paragraph 6(4)(c) of the Code of Ethics and Professional Client Care.

-Misrepresenting to the Client that it was market practice for commission to be paid out of the option fee, in contravention of paragraph 6(1) read with paragraph 6(2)(b) of the Code.
+Misrepresenting to the Client that it was market practice for commission to be paid out of the option fee, in contravention of paragraph 6(1) read with paragraph 6(2)(b) of the Code of Ethics and Professional Client Care.

-Collecting commission from the Client from the option fee paid by the Buyer, contrary to CEA's policy that commission is to be collected at completion as indicated in Clause 6(a) of the prescribed EEAA for Sale of Residential Property that he and the Client signed, in contravention of paragraph 4(1) read with paragraph 4(2)(a) of the Code.
+Collecting commission from the Client from the option fee paid by the Buyer, contrary to CEA's policy that commission is to be collected at completion as indicated in Clause 6(a) of the prescribed EEAA for Sale of Residential Property, in contravention of paragraph 4(1) read with paragraph 4(2)(a) of the Code of Ethics and Professional Client Care.

-Failing to act according to the instructions of the Client to avoid paying SSD when he advised the Client to re-date the OTP to 1 August 2011 as a result of which SSD amounting to \$27,600 was levied upon the Client, in contravention of paragraph 6(1) read with paragraph 6(2)(a) of the Code.
+Failing to act according to the instructions of the Client to avoid paying SSD when he advised the Client to re-date the OTP to 1 August 2011 as a result of which SSD amounting to \$27,600 was levied upon the Client, in contravention of paragraph 6(1) read with paragraph 6(2)(a) of the Code of Ethics and Professional Client Care.